wakanameko/NewerSMBW_UTF-8/README.md

 * Supported UTF-16 Levelnames (you can write it with [**Level Info Editor 1.5-mod**](https://github.com/wakanameko/Level-Info-Editor_UTF))

 ### Usage
-Plz read [**NewerSMBW's**](https://github.com/Newer-Team/NewerSMBW/blob/clang-no-translations/README.md).
+Plz refer to [**NewerSMBW's**](https://github.com/Newer-Team/NewerSMBW/blob/clang-no-translations/README.md).
 This mod can be built in the same way as NewerSMBW.